amanuelmenkir/amanuelmenkir/README.md

 - 👋 Hi, I’m @amanuelmenkir
-- 👀 I’m interested in creating...
+- 👀 I’m interested in creating!
-- 🌱 I’m currently learning Python, Java, SQL...
+- 🌱 I’m currently learning Python, Java and SQL.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects soon.
 - 📫 How to reach me https://www.linkedin.com/in/amanuel-m/ & amanuelmenkir16@gmail.com

 <!---